-- Morning: A stroll in Central Park, seeing world-famous Rockefeller Center followed by lunch in Grand Central Terminal.
+- Morning: A stroll in Central Park, seeing the world-famous Rockefeller Center followed by lunch in Grand Central Terminal.

-- Afternoon: Catch your breath and gear up for a walk over the Brooklyn Bridge, exploring Wall Street and the oldest streets of New York City, a free ferry ride with amazing views Lower Manhattan and the Statue of Liberty, finished with a visit to the 9/11 Memorial Plaza.
+- Afternoon: Catch your breath and gear up for a walk over the Brooklyn Bridge, exploring Wall Street and the oldest streets of New York City, a free ferry ride with amazing views of Lower Manhattan and the Statue of Liberty, finished with a visit to the 9/11 Memorial Plaza.

 - Evening: Dinner at one of the many eateries in the Oculus, the newest part of the World Trade Center.
 Or see a Broadway show instead.
 You can also take one of our pay-what-you-like New York Night Tours.

-"Bright Lights, Big City - Throw yourself right into the heart of the city in Midtown Manhattan starting at Times Square, the gorgeous and historic New York Public Library, and stunning Grand Central Terminal.
+"Bright Lights, Big City - Throw yourself right into the heart of the city in Midtown Manhattan starting at Times Square, the gorgeous and historic New York Public Library, and the stunning Grand Central Terminal.